 John Lombardo, Merchant’s main writing partner up to this point, left the 10,000 Maniacs in 1986.
 This doesn’t hurt their output, with Rob Buck and Dennis Drew contributing material and Merchant writing key tracks like ‘Verdi Cries’ and ‘Like the Weather’ alone.
 It was a cover of Cat Stevens’ ‘Peace Train’, however, that helped bring the group wider attention.
 ‘Peace Train’ was removed from subsequent pressings of the album after Stevens declared a fatwa on author Salman Rushdie.
 Peter Asher, who produced James Taylor’s Sweet Baby James back in 1970, helps the band toward a more mainstream pop/rock sound.

-Merchant’s socially conscious lyrics are front and centre here- the record opens with ‘What’s The Matter Here?’, addressing child abuse, while ‘Gun Shy’ takes on gun control.
+Merchant’s socially conscious lyrics are front and centre here- the record opens with ‘What’s The Matter Here?’, addressing child abuse, while ‘Gun Shy’ is about her brother joining the army.
 Rob Buck’s guitar jangle is appealing on songs like ‘What’s The Matter Here?’ and ‘Hey Jack Kerouac’, while R.E.M.’s Michael Stipe contributes vocals on ‘A Campfire Song’.
 The concluding guitar solo on ‘Don’t Talk’ is the band’s most memorable instrumental moment.
 The last pair of songs, ‘City of Angels’ and ‘Verdi Cries’, slow down the pace and they’re both terrific – ‘Verdi Cries’ was apparently inspired by Merchant’s neighbour playing opera loudly all day.

 In My Tribe was a breakthrough for the 10,000 Maniacs – it was easily their strongest record yet.
 The jangly and tuneful sound suited an era when other indie bands like R.E.M. were starting to crossover to the mainstream.